bitovi/academy/src/angular/14-building-order-form/building-order-form.md

 ## P5: What you need to know

+- How to emit a value to a parent component
+- How to programmatically update a `FormControl`’s value (you learned this in previous sections! ✔️)

 ## Emitting Data to Parent Components

 To pass data to parent components in Angular, the <a href="https://angular.io/api/core/EventEmitter">EventEmitter</a> class is used in combination with the <a href="https://angular.io/api/core/Output">Output decorator</a>.
 The Output decorator marks a property to be listened to during change detection, and we call the `emit` method to broadcast the property’s new value.